 Preparing and issuing an Employee Warning Notice can be stressful; however, it is a necessary thing if you have been in a leadership role for very long.
 If you are not up for it this may not be the right profession for you.
 After all issuing Disciplinary Action is a part of any sound Disciplinary Action Policy.
 If you don’t correct poor behavior immediately and fairly you will be in for future trouble.
 In most cases that means some sort of legal action which always spells large sums of money, even if you win!

-The of the basic rules for issuing an Employee Warning Notice would be to make sure you are being fair and consistent with all your employees.
+The basic rules for issuing an Employee Warning Notice would be to make sure you are being fair and consistent with all your employees.
 This is one of the basic rules for your Disciplinary Action Policy.
 That means if you have experienced the same behavior from someone else and did nothing you better be prepared to justify your actions.
 I will tell you up front that it is very hard to justify this since it is flat out wrong.
 Treat everyone equally!
 You may not think they notice but they do!

 If you’re the owner of your business and have a number of supervisor’s, especially young and less experienced ones, you will want to make sure before they ever issue any Employee Warning Notice that you question them carefully about not only this Disciplinary Action but if there has been anyone else that has violated this same policy and what was there reaction.
 Let’s say it was being tardy on three different occasions in the last month.
 If any other employees have been late, how late were they?
 How many times were they late?
 Did you say or do anything?